NOW ACCEPTING PHS-C APPLICATIONS

 Dr. Amanda Heritage, PT, DPT is the owner of Breathe Life PT.

-Lindsey Vestal, OTR/L is the founder of The Functional Pelvis and co-founder of the Trauma-Informed Certification in Pelvic Health.
+Lindsey Vestal, OTR/L is the founder of The Functional Pelvis, the Certified Functional Pelvic Health Practitioner, co-founder of the Trauma-Informed Certification in Pelvic Health, and the co-founder of the OTs in Pelvic Health Summit.

 Lara Desrosiers, Msc.
 OT Reg.
 (Ont) is the founder of Pelvic Resilience, the CEO of AMP Healthcare Education, and the co-founder of the Trauma-Informed Certification in Pelvic Health.